Stories in "Featured Columns"

 The Fresh Market opened its doors to the public Wednesday, and to welcome customers, the store cracked an 80-pound wheel of Parmesan from Reggiano, Italy to share.

 Seismic surveys are necessary in determining where oil and gas are underlying the Atlantic and just as importantly for siting offshore renewable projects.
+The last Atlantic surveys were conducted more than 30 years ago.

 The council signed off on a site plan Monday night with the condition that the bottom deck remain open and be used only as a waiting area in the flood-prone neighborhood.
 Plans call for a second-story dining area.